Total Liabilities: Definition & Calculation

 Total Liabilities Formula and Calculation

-Total liabilities can be fairly simple to calculate.
-You need to simply add any long-term and short-term liabilities together.
-As well, any off-balance sheet liabilities that a business has should also get added to this calculation.
+Total liabilities formula is fairly straightforward: you need to add any long-term and short-term liabilities.
+Any liabilities that are not reported in major balance sheet categories are also added to this calculation.

 The formula for calculating total liabilities would look like this: